 - Stock options are an important vehicle for tying executive pay to performance, because they deliver future value only if the value of our common stock increases above the exercise price.
 As a result, they provide strong incentives for our executive officers to increase the value of our common stock over the long term, and they tightly align the interests of our executives with those of our stockholders.
 Our stock options allow employees to purchase shares of our common stock at a price per share equal to the fair market value of our common stock on the date of grant and may or may not be intended to qualify as "incentive stock options" for U.S. federal income tax purposes.
 Generally, the stock options we grant vest over four years, with 25% of the shares subject to the option vesting on the first anniversary of the vesting commencement date, and the remainder vesting in equal monthly installments over a period of three years thereafter, subject to the recipient's continued employment or service with us on each vesting date.
 Options have a term of ten years from the date of grant. - RSU awards are granted because they are less dilutive to our stockholders, as fewer shares of our common stock are granted to achieve an equivalent value relative to stock options, and because RSU awards are an effective retention tool that maintain value even in cases where the share price is trading lower than the initial grant price.
-Generally, the RSUs we grant vest in equal annual increments over four years, subject to the recipient's continued employment or service with us on each vesting date

-In January 2021, the Compensation Committee approved the annual equity awards for our Named Executive Officers in a combination of stock options and RSU awards with approximately 48.2% of the value allocated in the form of options and approximately 51.8% of the value allocated in the form of RSU awards.
+Generally, the RSUs we grant vest in equal annual increments over four years, subject to the recipient's continued employment or service with us on each vesting date. - PSU awards are granted to further align the long-term interests and compensation of our named executive officers with our stockholders.
+In 2022, in an effort to increase the long-term focus, we implemented a PSU program for our executive equity awards.
+In 2022, we granted approximately 40.3% of our named executive officers' annual equity awards in the form of PSU awards to further align our equity program with market practices and stockholder expectations.
+Mr. Elbaz also received PSUs as part of his new hire equity award package, with the PSUs representing approximately 15% of his new hire equity awards (excluding his sign-on bonus which was paid in the form of fully vested shares of our common stock).
+The performance goals for the PSU awards are based on both stock price appreciation and revenue objectives over a performance period ending on March 31, 2025.
+Up to 150% of the target PSUs will be eligible to vest based on company performance. - Stock awards granted to our named executive officers may be subject to accelerated vesting in certain circumstances.
+For additional discussion, see "-Employment Agreements" above.
+The PSUs will be eligible to vest upon a change of control based on the performance criteria met at the time of the change in control.